slegouix/SERAM/doc/GPSERAM.md

 On any error detected in the JSON properties of the HTTP request, the Remote Agent SHALL immediately ends the Management Session by sending the RAM Stop Command Message.
-The Remote Agent SHOULD respond with an HTTP 404 Not Found if the sessionID is unknown on server side.
+The Remote Agent SHOULD respond with an HTTP 404 Not Found if the sessionId is unknown on server side.

 Otherwise, the Remote Agent SHALL respond with an HTTP 200 Ok response.
 The HTTP response MAY include a JSON object as HTTP body with a